-The program is designed to introduce students to the challenges and rewards of college-level work as they develop the core skills and abilities for success in their professional careers.
-The Associate of Arts in General Education introduces students to a broad range of subjects including communication, liberal studies, mathematics, history, social science, art, philosophy and natural sciences.
-Upon successful completion of the A.A. program, students will be prepared for further undergraduate study at the bachelor's level and have a basic understanding of the needs and expectations of the contemporary American workforce.
+The Associate of Arts (A.A.) in General Education is designed to introduce students to the challenges and to a broad range of subjects, including written and oral communication, liberal studies, mathematics, history, art, philosophy, social sciences, and natural sciences.
+The program’s outcomes emphasize key intellectual skills which transcend disciplinary boundaries and which are essential for the successful college undergraduate.
+Upon successful completion of the A.A. program, students will have a solid preparation for further undergraduate study at the bachelor’s level and for the baseline needs and expectations of the contemporary American workplace.

 Admission to the Associate of Arts in General Education may be achieved through Undergraduate Admission criteria “Degree Seeking Student Applicants” or by completion of the following requirements: